 Having discussed the three major components that enable solar powered motion lights to do what they do, and seeing how they do it, let’s put it all together and draw an answer.

-Whenever an object passes through the “field of observation” of the passive infrared motion sensor it turns on the light, because it detects a change in infrared energy levels, a change caused by heat emitted by the moving object.
+Whenever an object passes through the “field of observation” of the passive infrared motion sensor, it turns on the light because it detects a change in infrared energy levels, a change caused by heat emitted by the moving object.

 The solar-powered motion light keeps the light on for a preset amount of time once the detected motion ends and stays on throughout the period in which there’s motion observed.